 - 45.1 Only those officials charged with supervision may enter the Parc Fermé.
-No intervention of any kind is allowed there unless authorised by such officials. - When the Parc Fermé is in use, Parc Fermé regulations will apply in the area between the Line and the Parc Fermé entrance. - 45.3 The Parc Fermé shall be sufficiently large and secure that no unauthorised persons can gain access to it.
-Parc fermé is situated behind garage 1.
+No intervention of any kind is allowed there unless authorised by such officials. - 45.2 When the Parc Fermé is in use, Parc Fermé regulations will apply in the area between the Line and the Parc Fermé entrance.

+45.3 The Parc Fermé shall be sufficiently large and secure that no unauthorised persons can gain access to it.
+Parc fermé is situated behind garage 1 for cars selected by the duly appointed officials and in car's allocated garage or at a location determined by the race director or the stewards for the reminder cars.
+Car may be sealed during this period.